puppetlabs/trapperkeeper/README.md

 #### Defer to Trapperkeeper's `main` function

-In your leinengen project file, you can simply specify Trapperkeeper's `main` as your `:main`:
+In your Leiningen project file, you can simply specify Trapperkeeper's `main` as your `:main`:

     :main puppetlabs.trapperkeeper.main